pochtiTolstoy/C-codebase/modules/list_pseudo_generic/README.md

 You may build the linked list source into a static library and include it in your project to give you linked list functionality.

 To do so, run 'make release' from the command line th the root directory of the list project.
-After compiling, you will find a 'tim_listg.a' file in the 'lib' directory of this project.
+After compiling, you will find a `tim_listg.a` file in the `lib` directory of this project.
 You may have to configure your project's compiler options to include the library correctly.

 ## List struct

-The 'List' struct type may be used to declare the list.
+The `List` struct type may be used to declare the list.
-The 'List' itself can be placed on the stack, but its nodes will be allocated in dynamic memory.
+The `List` itself can be placed on the stack, but its nodes will be allocated in dynamic memory.
 Simple valid program:
 ```C
 #include "tim_listg.h"